Scrawl-canvas events and signals

 Instead SC relies on the normal event system provided by the browser to handle user interactions with an SC Canvas or Stack display:

-– Event listeners assigned to various CSS matchMedia() queries to monitor, in particular, user-set media preferences. - SC also supplies the dev-user with a set of convenience functions to capture various user interactions with a Canvas or Stack display, including:
+SC also supplies the product-dev with a set of convenience functions to capture various user interactions with a Canvas or Stack display, including:

 - Mouse, touch and pointer events.